ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 Ideally we would use the `mysql_secure_installation` script to secure the database but that would require user input and I'm trying to keep this LAMP deployment process as unattended as possible and so I will be using a `here document` that would provide all the necessary responses to the prompts that the script usually presents.

 :bulb: **NOTE**
-Another thing to note is that for security purposes I won't be hardcoding my root password in the script.
+<span id=av>Another thing to note is that for security purposes I won't be hardcoding my root password in the script.
 Since this script will be run with Ansible I will save the password in Ansible vault.
-When we get to the Ansible configuration part of this project you will see how we will walk through the process of adding the password to Ansible vault.
+When we get to the Ansible configuration part of this project you will see how we will walk through the process of adding the password to Ansible vault.</span>

 Ansible provides a built-in solution called Ansible Vault for encrypting sensitive data.
 You can create an encrypted file to store the MySQL root password, and then decrypt it when needed during playbook execution.